-Accommodation is based on double, twin en-suite rooms with air conditioning.
-All couples will have a private double room and generally an extra bed will be added for children.
+Accommodation is based on double or twin en-suite rooms with air conditioning.
+All couples will be given a private double room.
+Single travellers will need to pay a single room supplement to guarantee themselves a single room throughout the tour.